 Domo’s Market Position

 Domo is a publicly traded enterprise data platform (NASDAQ: DOMO) with fiscal 2026 revenue of $318.9 million and over 2,600 customers.
 Q4 FY2026 billings hit $111.2 million (up 8% year-over-year) — a company record.
-The company is shifting to consumption-based pricing, with 84% of annual recurring revenue now from consumption contracts and a 111% net retention rate for that cohort.
+The company is shifting toward consumption-based pricing: customers on consumption contracts (over $24.0 million in ARR) delivered 111% net revenue retention in Q4 FY2026, and overall net retention improved for a sixth consecutive quarter.
+Correction (2026-08-19): an earlier version of this section claimed “84% of annual recurring revenue” comes from consumption contracts — that figure appears in neither the earnings release nor the Futurum analysis it was cited to and has been removed; the real, sourced number is the $24.0M consumption-cohort ARR and its 111% retention rate above.

 Analyst Brad Shimmin at Futurum Group noted Domo is strategically shifting toward “workflow automation outcomes that are measurable and recurring,” though he flagged potential misalignment with the broader market’s move toward outcome-based pricing rather than token-based consumption.